About the programme

 What is the final awarded degree ?

 Upon completion of all requirements of the Europubhealth+ programme, you will receive a double master degree (two degrees).

-Students also receive a Europubhealth+ joint certificate and diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks obtained and grading scales equivalence.
+Students also receive a Europubhealth+ joint certificate and diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks obtained and grading scales equivalence across attended institutions.

 Main criteria for eligibility are:

-- At least a university undergraduate degree, i.e. 180 ECTS, or recognized equivalent in one of the disciplines mentioned in the access profiles
+- At least a university undergraduate degree, i.e. 180 ECTS, or recognized equivalent;

 - Proficiency in one, two or three languages depending on the chosen pathway: English, English + French, Spanish + French + English, Spanish + English.

 - Submission before the deadline of a full online application, together with all required supporting documents in English.

 Admission requirements are fully listed here.